 - It has a single USB port that can accept USB sticks, memory cards, and hard drives.
-Basically, you can plug a large variety of devices.
+You can plug a large variety of devices.

-- It can be used in various modes, from extender to bridges.
+- It can be used in various modes, from the extender to the bridges.

 - An emphasis on backing up the files from your devices to any connected USB tool to free up some space - great for photographers/videographers.

 Cons of HooToo 10400mAh:

-- Backing up files has its own complexity and needs fiddling a bit.
+- Backing up files has its complexity and needs fiddling a bit.

 For a little bit under $40, this wireless travel router ticks almost all boxes.
-They do recommend you to install the HooToo app to be able to connect multiple devices - so this can be a turn off for some people.
+They do recommend you install the HooToo app to be able to connect multiple devices - so this can be a turn off for some people.